c1au6i0/muaydata/content/post/2019-03-24-figthing-diseases.markdown

               )
 ```

 Let's grow also a second tree model using the package ```party```.
-The major difference with the preceding classification tree model is that **```party::ctree``` implement  inferential statistic to evaluate improvements in measures of purity**, and thus to guide the recursive splitting.
+The major difference with the preceding classification tree model is that **```party::ctree``` implements  inferential statistic to evaluate improvements in measures of purity**, and thus to guide the recursive splitting.

 ```r